HTTPArchive/almanac.httparchive.org/src/content/en/2021/caching.md

   sql_file="cache_control_directives.sql"
 ) }}

-[TODO Leo complete the part around Cache-Control directives] Cache Control directives, 61% of mobile requests include a `Cache-Control` response header with a `max-age` directive.
+Compared to 2020, `max-age` adoption increased by 2% on Desktop and most of the top seven directives in the above chart.

+The `immutable` directive is relatively new and can significantly improve cacheability for certain types of requests.
+However, it is still only supported by a few browsers, and we see most requests from Host Networks like *Wix* with 16.4%, *Facebook* with 8.6%, *Tawk* at 2.8%, and *Shopify* at 2.4%.

-The most misused Cache Control directive is `set-cookie`, used for 0.07% of total directives for Desktop and 0.08% for Mobile.
+The most misused `Cache-Control` directive continues to be `set-cookie`, used for 0.07% of total *directives* for Desktop and 0.08% for Mobile.
+Although we are seeing a meaningful 0.16% reduction of usage from 2020.

+When we take a look when `no-cache`, `max-age=0` and `no-store` are used together, we also see a growing trend year after year, which where `no-store` is specified with either/both of `no-cache` and `max-age=0`, the `no-store` directive takes precedence, and the other directives are ignored.
+Therefore, driving more awareness on larger conferences using these *directives* can help avoid accidentally wasted bytes.

-Fun fact the the largest max-age value is 1625540701883604800000 seconds or 51545557517871.8 (51 trillion) years.
+Fun fact the most common `max-age` value is 30 days, and the largest value is 51 trillion years.

 {{ figure_markup(
   caption="TODO",